An Optimal Separation of Randomized and Quantum Query Complexity: Fourier spectrum of decision trees

 \begin{proof} Let $\phi=\sum_{S\subseteq\oneton}\hat{\phi}(S)\chi_{S}$ be an arbitrary nonzero polynomial with $\norm\phi\leq1.$ Consider the random variable $X\in\{\pm\chi_{S}:\hat{\phi}(S)\ne0\}$ distributed according to

 for all $\sigma\in\pomo$ and $S\subseteq\oneton$.
 Then

-In conclusion, $\phi$ can be viewed as the \emph{expected value }of a random variable $X\in\{\pm\chi_{S}:\hat{\phi}(S)\ne0\}.$
+In conclusion, $\phi$ can be viewed as the \emph{expected value} of a random variable $X\in\{\pm\chi_{S}:\hat{\phi}(S)\ne0\}.$

-We may assume that $T$ has at least one nonzero leaf, since otherwise the lemma holds trivially with $p_{1}=p_{2}=\cdots=p_{\binom{n}{k}}=p=0.$ The previous paragraph implies that for every leaf $v\in\pomo^{d}$ with $T(v)\ne0,$ the polynomial $T(v)/m$ is the expected value of a random variable $X_{v}$ whose support is contained in the set of the nonzero degree-$k$ monomials of $T(v)$ with $\pm1$ coefficients.
+We may assume that $T$ has at least one nonzero leaf, since otherwise the lemma holds trivially with $p_{1}=p_{2}=\cdots=p_{\binom{n}{k}}=p=0.$ Recall from the definition of $m$ that $\norm{T(v)/m}=\norm{T(v)}/m\leq1$ for each $v.$ Now the previous paragraph implies that for every leaf $v\in\pomo^{d}$ with $T(v)\ne0,$ the polynomial $T(v)/m$ is the expected value of a random variable $X_{v}$ whose support is contained in the set of the nonzero degree-$k$ monomials of $T(v)$ with $\pm1$ coefficients.
 The joint distribution of the $X_{v}$ is immaterial for our purposes, but for concreteness let us declare them to be independent.
 Then

 Applying Proposition~\ref{prop:fourier-norm-convex},

 In the last expression, each random variable $X_{v}$ is a signed monomial of degree $k$ that does not contain any of the variables $x_{T(\varepsilon)},x_{T(v_{1})},\ldots,x_{T(v_{1}v_{2}\ldots v_{d-1})}$ queried along the path from the root to $v.$ Therefore, the expectation in~(\ref{eq:T-S-extreme-points}) is over $\norm{U|_{\Scal}}$ for some trees $U\in\Tcal^{*}(n,d,p,k)$.
 We conclude that there is a fixed decision tree $U\in\Tcal^{*}(n,d,p,k)$ with